 - Edit your duplicated plugin to select the shared OAuth connection

-- JavaScript: run a JavaScript code in a secure sandbox environment, then return the result to the AI model or render the result to the user chat conversation.
+This is where you define the functionalities of the plugin.
+A TypingMind Plugin can have multiple functions, which help you organize multiple tasks into one single plugin for easier management.
+Plugin functions can be implemented using the following types:- JavaScript: run a JavaScript code in a secure sandbox environment, then return the result to the AI model or render the result to the user chat conversation.

 - HTTP Actions: send an HTTP request and get the response.